numerical-mooc/numerical-mooc/lessons/00_getting_started/00_02_Installing_Jupyter.md

 jupyter notebook
 ```

-to launch a notebook server, then check out the [next guide in Getting Started]() for a walkthrough of using the notebook.
+to launch a notebook server.